I am a suicide loss survivor. My Father chose to leave this life, Saturday, January 29, 2011. He was 64 years old... I was 4o years old.

-I immediately sought out healing avenues, attended my first support group and started on a path to help empower others to heal from the loss of someone they love to suicide.
+I immediately starting reaching out for help and sought out healing avenues, attended my first support group and started on a path to help empower others to heal from the loss of someone they love to suicide.

 I navigated my way through with counseling, yoga, meditation, prayer, support groups, Shamanic and Native American medicine workshops just to name a few.

 I didn’t realize that true, deep, meaningful and transformations healing was possible...But I am living proof that You can survice the loss of a loved one to suicide, go on to live a full and abundant life filled with Joy and Love.

 I attained my certification in Peer to Peer Bereavement Group Facilitator in 2016.

 My goal with this group is to create a safe place within the community for those working through the grief of surviving the loss of a loved one to a suicide through peer to peer facilitated support.